Getting started tutorial part 1: setting up the Butler data repository¶

 The line printed out should contain the word

 If not, review the set up instructions.

 It may simply be that you’re working in a brand new shell.

 Sample data for this tutorial comes from the rc2_subset package. rc2_subset contains a small set of Hyper Suprime-Cam (HSC) exposures.
 The Science Pipelines provides native integrations for many observatories, including HSC, CFHT/MegaCam, and of course LSST.

 Even if you’ve used Git LFS before, you do need to configure it to work with LSST’s servers.

 Then setup the package to add it to the EUPS stack:

-> -r ci_hsc argument is the the package’s directory path (either absolute or relative).
+-r rc2_subset argument is the package’s directory path (either absolute or relative).

-> In this case
+In this case